ThomasPiergiovanni/oc_p8/README.md

 > python -m venv env

 2. Activate the virtual environment.
-> source env/scripts/activate
+> env/scripts/activate

 Documentation is also available on the [python official website](https://www.python.org/).

 ### 3.6.
 Django and other programms install
-Install Django and the others programms on you virtual environment using the requirements.txt file.
+Install Django and the others programs on you virtual environment using the requirements.txt file.
 >pip install -r requirements.txt

 Please refer to [Django documentation](https://docs.djangoproject.com/fr/3.1/) for more information.